Best EPL GW-19 FPL Differentials

 Raphael Varane (£4.8m, 2.3% ownership, MUN vs BOU )

 I doubt I’m the only one who smells a clean sheet in this game.
-Varane is priced low and is underrated for defender of his calibre.
-Luke Shaw seems to get all the attention lately, but Varane is cheaper and only trails the left back by a single point in FPL.
+Varane is priced low and is underrated for defender of his caliber.
+Luke Shaw seems to get all the attention lately, but Varane is cheaper and trails the left back by only a single point in FPL.

-Who are other differential picks are you considering this week?
-Any players you think will shine or flop this week?
+Who are other differentials you’re considering this week?
+Any players you think will shine or flop?
 Any specific fixture you are targeting?
 How many double-gamers will be in your side?
-Share your thought below.
+Please log in and share your thoughts below.

 Loading comments...